 Overall, it was a great day.
 If you only have time for one thing in Leon, this should be it!
 We went with Tierra Tours and they were professional, fun, and even gave us free pizza and beer at the end!

-Go on Top of the Cathedral
+2. Go on Top of the Basilica Cathedral

-From the different sides of the roof there were more views of the city.
+From the different sides of the roof, there were more views of the city.
 I haven’t been to a cathedral yet that lets people run around on the roof – it is definitely the most unique of the things to do in Leon, Nicaragua.
 Just don’t break their strict rules or you will be up for a $20 USD fine.

-The stairs up/down to the roof are very narrow so they let everyone up all together after the other group has come down.
+The stairs up/down to the roof are very narrow so they let everyone up altogether after the other group has come down.
 You are given about 20 minutes on the top, which is enough time.
 The cost is $3.
 The Cathedral is closed on Sundays to visitors.

-Go Exploring the Streets
+4. Go Exploring the Streets

 Leon felt very safe, we went walking around town during the day with our DSLR camera and had no problems at all.
-We went to the markets, had some great street food, people watched in the plaza, and check out all of the colonial buildings.
+We went to the markets, had some great street food, people watched in the plaza, and checked out all of the colonial buildings.
 Like I said before, the vibe in Leon is pretty relaxed so wandering around aimlessly was easy.
 Also, Leon, Nicaragua is so cheap!
 There are markets with all sorts of bit and bobs to buy for next to nothing, thrift stores with some great finds, and nice stores for shopping.

-Go to the Telica Volcano
+6. Go to the Telica Volcano

 We didn’t get a chance to do this due to being short on time, but we heard it is great!
 Tierra Tours offers a twilight hike up to the top to watch the sunset and then see the glowing lava in the dark!
 We also met some people who did a camping tour there and spent one night at the volcano.
-For those who are very interested in volcanos this could be a highlight!
+For those who are very interested in volcanos, this could be a highlight!